“By this all men know that you are my disciples, if you have love for one another. “ John 13:35

 Only two miracles are recorded in the Gospels in the first year and half of Jesus ministry.
 And most of His time is spent in small towns and villages escaping the crowds and the hustle and bustle of city life.

 Why is this the case?
-Because the disciples needed to know who He is and who they were as His people before they could invite people in.
-They needed to create the beginning of what would later become the church- a community for all to come in and experience the presence of God through His people.
-They needed to become a band of brothers and sisters willing to walk, live and die with each other and for each other.
+Because the disciples needed to know who He was and who they were as His people, before they could invite other people in.
+They needed to create the beginning of what would later become the church- a community for all to come in and experience the presence of God in His people.
+They needed to become a band of brothers and sisters willing to walk, live and die with each other, and for each other.
 They needed to become a community that testified to the veracity of the Gospel through their lives.
 Studies have shown that it takes seven significant relationships with Christians for the typical person to come to faith in Jesus.

 How did God bring restoration, newness and salvation to us?
-Through sacrificial love willing to die for the undeserving, embrace persecutors and give His all for everyone to receive freely.
-And a love that created the community we call the church: the true church.
+Through sacrificial love that was willing to die for the undeserving, embrace His’ persecutors, and give His all for everyone to receive freely that is willing.
+And this love created the community we call the church: the TRUE church= those are seeking to follow Him and His way.
+(John 2:6)

-Lasting change will only come to our communities, country and world by the love of God in us, shining out through us together.
-His love incarnate in the people of God compels others in.
-And His love transforms those who enter.
+Lasting change will only come to our communities, country and world through the love of God in us, shining out in us together.
+His love incarnate in the people of God compels others to enter in.
+And His love transforms those who do venture to enter.

 It did it for me?
 How about you?